bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-setup-team.md

 ## Review your monitoring dashboards<a name="review-dashboards"></a>

 You should see the following dashboard templates from your Sysdig team:
-- A resource dashboard template provides an overview of Resource Allocation for production namespace.
+- A resource dashboard template provides an overview of resource allocation for production namespace.
 You can make copies of it for different environments.

 - A series of Sysdig predefined dashboards exist for general use or to help teams create custom dashboards.
 Click `Dashboards`, then click `Add Dashboard` and `Create from Template` to pick a template to use.

 ![List of default dashboard templates](../../images/sysdig-team-dashboard-templates.png)

-> **Note:** The Platform Services team recommends that teams use the [Sysdig API](https://docs.sysdig.com/en/docs/developer-tools/sysdig-rest-api-conventions/) to keep your dashboards as code.
+> **Note:** The Platform Services team recommends that you use the [Sysdig API](https://docs.sysdig.com/en/docs/developer-tools/sysdig-rest-api-conventions/) to keep your dashboards as code.
 Each dashboard is assigned to an account on Sysdig for ownership.
-If you delete the user (whether from the console or Custom Resource), all of the dashboards are deleted.
+If you delete the user (whether from the console or custom resource), all of the dashboards are deleted.
 Sysdig Cloud (SaaS) does not provide a service to retain the deleted dashboards for a user.

 ## Troubleshooting <a name="troubleshooting"></a>

-- error from `sysdig-team` custom resource: if you don't see `Awaiting next reconciliation` after waiting for 5mins, contact the Platform Services team on the [#devops-sysdig Rocket.Chat channel](https://chat.developer.gov.bc.ca/channel/devops-sysdig).
+- Error from `sysdig-team` custom resource: if you don't see `Awaiting next reconciliation` after waiting for 5 minutes, contact the Platform Services team on the [#devops-sysdig Rocket.Chat channel](https://chat.developer.gov.bc.ca/channel/devops-sysdig).
 Make sure to include the OpenShift cluster and namespace information.

-- If you don't see the sysdig team created, please double check:
+- If you don't see the Sysdig team created, please double check that:
-  - that `sysdig-team` custom resource is created in `tools` namespace
+  -`sysdig-team` custom resource is created in `tools` namespace
-  - that there are no duplicated `sysdig-team` custom resource in dev/test/prod namespaces.
-Please run `oc -n <NAMESPACE> delete sysdig-team <SYSDIG-TEAM-NAME>` to delete the extra custom resource!
+  - There are no duplicated `sysdig-team` custom resources in dev/test/prod namespaces.
+Please run `oc -n <NAMESPACE> delete sysdig-team <SYSDIG-TEAM-NAME>` to delete the extra custom resource.
-  - that your Sysdig account profile and match it to the email address that you have provided in the `sysdig-team` custom resource.
+  - Your Sysdig account profile matches the email address that you have provided in the `sysdig-team` custom resource.
 If there is a mismatch, reapply the custom resource.

-- If you don't see default dashboard in your Sysdig team, contact the Platform Services team on the [#devops-sysdig Rocket.Chat channel](https://chat.developer.gov.bc.ca/channel/devops-sysdig).
+- If you don't see a default dashboard in your Sysdig team, contact the Platform Services team on the [#devops-sysdig Rocket.Chat channel](https://chat.developer.gov.bc.ca/channel/devops-sysdig).

 ---